-A person who, knowing that any book, document, or thing of any kind whatsoever is or may be required in evidence in a judicial proceeding, wilfully removes or destroys it or renders it illegible or undecipherable or incapable of identification, with intent thereby to prevent it from being used in evidence, is guilty of an offence.
+A person who, knowing that any book, document, device or thing of any kind whatsoever is or may be required in evidence in a judicial proceeding, willfully removes or destroys it or renders it illegible or undecipherable or incapable of identification, with intent thereby to prevent it from being used in evidence, is guilty of an offence.

-110. Conspiracy to defeat justice and interference with witnesses
+110. Conspiracy to defeat justice interference with witnesses is guilty of an offence and is liable to imprisonment for five years.